Thomascogez/useAudioPictureInPicture/README.md

 # useAudioPictureInPicture

+## <b> :warning: I can only assume a working version for chrome, i'm currently looking for other browser compatibility. if you want to contribute your welcome </b>

 > A react component that allow you to enable picture in picture mode on your audio player.
 The inspiration came from the open spotify player